jjloomis/adobe-premiere-creating-a-social-media-video/exporting/exporting-an-mp4.md

 # Exporting an MP4

 You’ll export an MP4 file as your finished product.
-You can upload this MP4 file to YouTube or Vimeo.
+You can upload this MP4 file to Facebook or YouTube.

 1. Important: Make sure the Timeline panel selected before exporting your video.
 To select the Timeline panel, click within Timeline panel.
 When selected, the Timeline panel will have a blue border around it.
 2. Go to `File` on the menu bar.
 Select `Export`.
 From the fly-out menu, select `Media`.
 The Export dialog box will appear.